xythobuz/lars/docs/src/pcb2.md

 [![assembled V2 PCB](https://www.xythobuz.de/img/lars_v2_1_small.jpg)](https://www.xythobuz.de/img/lars_v2_1.jpg)

+Revision 1 was using the SMD-only footprint for the Raspberry Pi Pico.
+Revision 2 has changed this to be compatible to THT as well.

 **Warning:**
-Revision 1 is missing diodes on the button matrix.
+Revision 1 and 2 are missing diodes on the button matrix.
 So when holding down three or more buttons simultaneously you get ghosting on other buttons.

 ## Bill of Materials